Lumi-01/Galaxy-assistant/README.md

 When updating the software, the camera will be muted.

 Depending on the phone model, the battery status may not be displayed properly.

+This version was tested on Galaxy S25+ OneUi 8.1
 ```

 # Download